 Stem Cell Transplantation for Myelodysplastic Syndromes

-NYU Langone doctors may recommend stem cell transplantation for people with myelodysplastic syndromes that have a high risk of progressing to acute myeloid leukemia, commonly known as AML.
+Doctors at the Blood and Marrow Transplant Program, part of NYU Langone’s Perlmutter Cancer Center, may recommend stem cell transplantation for people with myelodysplastic syndromes that have a high risk of progressing to acute myeloid leukemia, commonly known as AML.
 It is the only treatment that can result in a remission, meaning blood cell levels return to normal and blasts are no longer present.

 People younger than age 70 who are otherwise in good health may be eligible for a stem cell transplant.
-At NYU Langone, the procedure is performed at the Rita J. and Stanley H. Kaplan Stem Cell and Bone Marrow Transplant Center.
+The procedure is performed at the Rita J. and Stanley H. Kaplan Blood and Marrow Transplant and Cell Therapy Center.

 Stem cells are immature cells that are made inside the bone marrow.
 They mature into many different kinds of blood cells.